syncfusion-content/blazor-docs/blazor/file-upload/async.md

 *  The save action is necessary to handle the upload operation.
 *  The remove action is optional, one can handle the removed files from server.

 >The name attribute must match the name of a parameter in the POST method.
 For more information, refer [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/file-uploads?view=aspnetcore-3.1#match-name-attribute-value-to-parameter-name-of-post-method).
 The name attribute is automatically generated from the control’s ID property.
-If the name attribute to be different from the ID property, then you can use the htmlAttributes property to set the name attribute directly to the input element.
+If the name attribute differs from the ID property, then you can use the htmlAttributes property to set the name attribute directly to the input element.
 For more information refer [here](./how-to/html-attributes).

 The file can be uploaded automatically or manually.
 For more information, you can refer to the [Auto Upload](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfUploader.html#Syncfusion_Blazor_Inputs_SfUploader_AutoUpload) section from the documentation.